 In 2018, Oberwerk of Dayton, Ohio, brought out two new instruments to the binocular telescope market: first a 100mm, followed a bit later by an 82mm BT (and still a bit later, Oberwerk followed up with a slightly smaller 70mm model).
-Both feature ED glass, are available in grey or pearl white, and they compete head-on with similar instruments already in the market, e.g. from APM.
+Both feature ED glass, are available in grey or pearl white, are beautifully finished, and they compete head-on with similar instruments already in the market, e.g. from APM.
 Hobby astronomers will welcome this further offering.
 The 100XL is a bit lighter than the same size competitor from APM.
 Initial reviews in the astro communities are positive.
 The 100XL can be used with magnifications of 80x with good results; however, using very good 5mm eyepieces (magnification: 112x) provided no further image details even in good seeing conditions.
 More recently, Oberwerk has added an “SD” version of this BT, which is more expensive but offers supposedly even better performance.

 Initial inspection: beautifully finished, mechanically impeccable.
 The BT came with two Oberwerk 14mm 70 degree eyepieces, providing 40x magnification (the Oberwerk 100-XL ED has 560mm focal length, f/5.6.

 In the initial version of this BT, not all 1.25” eyepieces could be brought to focus.
-It is my understanding that later versions have been modified in this respect.
+It is our understanding that later versions have been modified in this respect.